 FOOD & DINING

-DINNERS WITH GRACE
+DINE WITH GRACE

 Each season brings new flavors to savor.
 Enjoy a dinner for your group of 6 – 10 guests in the speakeasy wine cellar at the Inn at Grace Winery.

 Chef Dan Wood designs a seasonal 5 course farm to table menu that is paired with the boutique wines from our estate winery.
 Dinner is served at 7pm

 Email firstname.lastname@example.org to book your reservation.

 A good night sleep is not complete without a delicious breakfast to follow.
 Every morning our guests are treated to a menu of tasty treats to get the day started.
 Several options are included in your stay with the option to order from our a la carte menu.

 Lunch options and light fare including our local cheeseboard, housemade hummus and daily chef specials are available Saturdays & Sundays in our tasting room from 12-4pm.